knopflerfish/knopflerfish.org/osgi/bundles_opt/junit/readme.txt

    > ant install start

-The following Ant properties are set as default in bundlebuild.xml:
+The following Ant properties are set as default in bundlebuild_include.xml:

   http.host              localhost
   http.port              8080